Siegfried Line campaign: Battle of the Scheldt

 Meanwhile, Operation Pheasant was launched in on October 20 which was intended as a major operation to clear German troops from the Province of North Brabant in conjunction with the battle of the Scheldt.
-The offensive after some resistance liberated most of region; the cities of Tilburg, s-Hertogenbosch, Willemstad and Roosendaal were liberated by British forces.
+The offensive after some resistance liberated most of region; the cities of Tilburg, 's-Hertogenbosch, Willemstad and Roosendaal were liberated by British forces.
 Bergen Op Zoom was taken by the Canadians and the Polish 1st Armoured Division led by General Maczek liberated the city of Breda.
 As a result, the German positions which had defended the region along its canals and rivers had been broken.
 The operation was also a success in that civilian casualties were relatively light.

 Meanwhile, the 4th Canadian Armoured Division had pushed eastwards past Bergen-op-Zoom to Sint Philipsland where it sank several German vessels in Zijpe harbour.
 With the approaches to Antwerp free, the fourth phase of the Battle of the Scheldt was complete; on 28 November, the first convoy entered the port.

-Veritable and Grenade

-Montgomery's 21st Army Group were tasked with clearing the west bank of the Rhine downstream from the Krefeld area.
-The approach was for the Canadian 1st Army—strengthened by XXX Corps—to advance south-eastward between the Rhine and Meuse (Maas) rivers while the U.S. Ninth Army advanced north eastwards from the Roer.
-The two armies would meet in the Geldern area.
-The British Second Army stayed west of the Maas, apart from two divisions that reinforced the Anglo-Canadian advance, but the German High Command were initially convinced that they were the principal threat and deployed their reserves in anticipation of an assault from Venlo.

-The two operations were delayed by the 'Battle of the Bulge' but they were rescheduled for 8 February 1945.
-Although the Anglo-Canadian attack (Operation Veritable) started on time, the US assault (Operation Grenade) was delayed by the threat and then the danger of flooding by water released from the Roer dams.
-This delay allowed the Germans to concentrate their defence on the Anglo-Canadian assaults, but they were unable to do much more than to slow it down in localised areas.
-When the Americans were able to advance, some two weeks later, there were few reserves left to face them and they made rapid progress until they encountered the German rearguard near the Rhine.

-The two prongs met at Geldern, then pushed towards Rees, finally expelling German forces on 21 March.